isotoma/isotoma.plone.heroku/README.rst

 ===============

-** WARNING ** Currently Plone contains syntax errors (skins aren't valid python, why are we calling then .py!!) and heroku really doesn't like that.
+** WARNING ** Currently Plone contains syntax errors (skins aren't valid python, why are we calling them .py!!) and heroku really doesn't like that.
 Currently you can't deploy again after the first successful Plone deployment because of it.
 I have reported this.